 As the community's demands for data area are increasing exponentially, we are required to go more closely into the areas where people use their phones, such as neighborhoods, urban areas, and commercial complexes.
 Centrally located sites provide the best capacity for the most people in a given community.
 Alternate candidates were assessed to find the best possible option that met the coverage objective and aesthetics.
-See Alternative Siting Analysis for these alternate considerations.
 In turn, Verizon Wireless will be siting additional facilities because it is determined, based on demand, usage, and service reports, that there is a need for increased capacity to meet the growing demand.